Noel, Missouri: Geography

 Noel is in southwestern McDonald County, 3 mi north of the Arkansas border.
 Missouri Route 90 passes through the city as its Main Street, leading east 13 mi to Jane and west 8 mi to Southwest City next to the Oklahoma border.
 Missouri Route 59 runs through the west side of Noel, briefly joining Route 90 near the center of town.
 Route 59 leads north 9 mi to Anderson and south 5 mi to Sulphur Springs, Arkansas.

 According to the U.S. Census Bureau, Noel has a total area of 2.10 sqmi, of which 2.03 sqmi are land and 0.08 sqmi, or 3.62%, are water.
 The Elk River passes through the city, flowing northwest to join the Neosho River in Oklahoma and part of the Arkansas River watershed.

+Spring Valley

+Spring Valley was formerly an unincorporated community along the south bank of the Elk River, just northwest of Noel.
+The community merged with the city of Noel on April 1, 1982.